foglar/dotfiles/README.md

 - [x] remove unnecessary files and dependencies after install
 - [x] add warthunder
 - [x] setup gh copilot $ gh extension install github/gh-copilot
+- [x] add vencord install
+- [x] add completing chezmoi.tmpl
+- [x] hyprland, kde, gnome
+- [x] warthunder keymap atd.
+- [x] detect nvidia and install nvidia drivers, systemd and setup systemd stuff and hyprland if user wants hyprland

 - [ ] make your decisions on the beggining, no input after, config saved into file, then runned
     - [x] create a script before sync, which will ask user for all settings, saved all what can be done after into json file (you can also use your json to skip questions
     - [x] then do everything what should be done before sync, and things with prompts, sync files
     - [ ] finally run all things from json (using jq) file) with after script
-- [ ] wallpapers are big, load them only if user agreed so
+- [x] wallpapers are big, load them only if user agreed so
 - [ ] ask if user wants to install any applications or skip
 - [ ] Add configuration for colours of terminal and validation of config file before installation
 - [ ] improve error message in the block "run after file sync because it in the user interaction part it will write skipping in any case, should add more checks to differentiate cases, file not exist, file already in list"